meyermatt22/FacePamphlet/README.md

 # Features

-## Spots
+## Profiles
-* Users can create a Spot
+* Users can create a Profile
+* Users can view profiles
+* Users can update their Profile
+* Users can delete their Profile

+## Posts
+* Users can post content
-* Users can read/view other Spot
+* Users can read/view all of the posts on FacePamphlet
-* Users can update their Spot
+* Users can edit their posts
-* Users can delete their Spot
+* Users can delete their posts

-## Reviews
+## Comments
+* Users can publish comments on posts
-* Users can create Reviews on Spots
+* Users can read/view all of the comments on a post
+* Users can edit their comments
+* Users can delete their comments

+## Likes
+* Users can like and dislike posts
-* users can read/view all of the Reviews on a Spot
+* users can read/view all of the likes on a post
-* Users can delete their Review(s) on a Spot
+* Users can delete (unlike) their likes on a Post

 ## Bookings
 Logged-in Users can